-Condensate demand was robust through the second quarter of 2024, largely due to continued strong demand from oil sands producers who require condensate for blending into bitumen.
-As a result, volumes delivered through Keyera's condensate system were 8% higher than the same period in the prior year, and marginally lower than the record levels achieved in the fourth quarter of 2023.
-Volumes exceeded take-or-pay commitment levels for multiple customers and contributed to incremental margin through the system.
+Condensate demand from oil sands producers is generally lower during the summer months as warmer seasonal temperatures can reduce the amount of condensate ("diluent") required for blending into bitumen.
+During the third quarter of 2024, volumes delivered through Keyera's condensate system were marginally lower than the same period in the prior year, however higher contracted volumes from new agreements resulted in incremental margin growth.
+Volumes for multiple customers exceeded their take-or-pay commitment levels and contributed to incremental margin through the system.
 The growth in oil sands production and demand for condensate drives the economics for producers actively drilling in the Montney and ultimately benefits Keyera's core infrastructure, including the KAPS pipeline system.
 Cash flows generated from Keyera's condensate system are protected by long-term, take-or-pay arrangements with several major oil sands producers.
 Under these agreements, Keyera provides a variety of services including diluent transportation, storage and rail offload services in the Edmonton/Fort Saskatchewan area.